nicolashahn/nicolashahn.github.io/_posts/2019-06-01-program-in-python-go-rust.md

 matter the language you use.
 It requires a bit more discipline, but I've found that the code I write in Python is not necessarily more error prone than Go as long as I'm able to write a good suite of tests.
-That said, I much prefer Rust's type system to Go's: it supports generics, pattern matching, handles errors, and just does more in general.
+That said, I much prefer Rust's type system to Go's: it supports generics, pattern matching, handles errors, and just does more for you in general.

 In the end, this comparison is a bit silly, because though the use cases of these languages overlap, they occupy very different niches.
 Python is high on the